stehuang/Quarter-Long-Project/Documentation/README.md

 Notes from today:
 * connect should be performed on QObject items and is a function that belongs to QObject items
+	+ there exists a generic connect function too, but it should be defined within a QObject subclass
+	+ I read about it [here](https://stackoverflow.com/questions/20932376/difference-between-qobjectconnect-vs-connect-methods)
 * if many objects in the game depend on the timer, it's better to create the QTimer object in the main.cpp/Game world

 Updates on Project: